social-media-ethics-automation/book/book_contents/ch07_trolling/03_trolling_examples.md

 To go in a different direction for our last example, let's look at an example of trolling as a form of protest.

 In the Black Lives Matters protests of 2020, Dallas Police made an app where they asked people to upload videos of protesters doing anything illegal.
-In support of the protesters, K-pop fans swarmed the app and uploaded as many K-pop videos as they could eventually leading to the app to crash and become unusable, and thus protecting the protesters from this attempt at Police surveillance.
+In support of the protesters, K-pop fans swarmed the app and uploaded as many K-pop videos as they could eventually leading to the app crashing and becoming unusable, and thus protecting the protesters from this attempt at Police surveillance.

 Read more at the Verge: [K-pop stans overwhelm app after Dallas police ask for videos of protesters](https://www.theverge.com/2020/6/1/21277423/k-pop-dallas-pd-iwatch-app-flood-review-bomb-surveillance-protests-george-floyd)